 Intent can be express or implied.
 That means that the defendant may have yelled out to the victim, "I'm going to kill you!" (which is expressed), but also if the assailant repeatedly chokes, kicks, or beats the person in a manner that could result in a fatality.

-Aggravated assault jail time GA can be for decades, just like an aggravated battery sentence, with certain types of victims.
+An aggravated battery Georgia sentence handed down upon conviction can include aggravated assault jail time.
+The length of incarceration can be for decades, just like an aggravated battery sentence, with certain types of victims.
 Commonly in metro Atlanta areas, this occurs by discharging a firearm at or close to the victim.Is Simple Battery Considered Domestic Violence?

 The information you obtain at this website, or from Twitter, Facebook, or a YouTube video download, are NOT legal advice.
 Nor are our image resources, infographics, charts, or blog postings to be considered a form of legal advice for any specific case.